"Mogami River Senbon Dango" strawberry and tiramisu

 What is Mogamigawa Senbon Dango?
 A delicious Japanese sweet with a one-day expiration date [Oishida Town, Yamagata Prefecture]

-Mogamigawa Senbon Dango, the dumplings that attract crowds of people from inside and outside Yamagata Prefecture every day, lining up to buy We visited the store to find out the reason for their popularity.
+Are you familiar with "Mogami River Senbon Dango," the dumplings that attract large crowds from both within and outside Yamagata Prefecture every day, forming long lines to buy ?
+This time, we visited the shop to find out the reason for its popularity.

 Mogami River Senbon Dango